 You will need to have your septic tank pumped every 3-5 years, depending on how many people live with you.

 Sometimes an aerobic system is your only option, but if DEQ will allow for a conventional system, we highly recommend it.

 Septic System Failure

 If you are experiencing septic tank drain field problems, septic tank collapse or septic water coming out of the ground, these are all signs of a failing leach field.
-A properly installed conventional septic system will typically last anywhere from 20-40 years as long as you follow The Do’s & Don’ts of Septic Systems.
+A properly installed lateral line system will typically last anywhere from 20-40 years as long as you follow The Do’s & Don’ts of Septic Systems.

 ⭐️⭐️⭐️⭐️⭐️ Stacey is extremely helpful and responsive.
 She does what she says she’s going to do and does it promptly.
 With their great attitude, if the rest of the company does the same, they can’t help but being successful. – Steve S., August 2020